-The Master of Arts in Leadership and Master of Business Administration Dual Degree is a 60-hour program.
-The program is designed to provide students with an integrated approach to leading and managing in an organizational context.
-Students will have the benefit of learning both management and leadership theory, as well as practical applications for the real world.
-The combined course load for the program will give students a strong foundation in key management skills (such as accounting, finance, and management information systems) as well as the soft skills (such as leadership communication, emotional intelligence, collaboration, and leading change) required for effective leadership in organizations.
+Master of Arts in Leadership/Master of Business Administration management and leadership theory, as well as practical applications for real world solutions.
+The combined course load for the program will give students a strong foundation in key management skills (such as accounting, finance, and management information systems) as well as integrating the soft skills (such as leadership communication, emotional intelligence, collaboration, and leading change) required for effective leadership in organizations.
 Additionally, a key focus of this dual degree will be to teach students how to effectively apply principles of Christian leadership in their professional careers.